Algebraic-Programming/ALP/README.md

 `OMP_PROC_BIND` environment variables are set appropriately on each node that executes an ALP/GraphBLAS user process.

-## 2. Running parallel ALP/GraphBLAS programs from existing parallel contexts
+## 2. Running parallel ALP programs from existing parallel contexts

 This, instead of automatically spawning a requested number of user processes, assumes a number of processes already exist and that we wish those processes to